ndonfris/fish-lsp/docs/CONTRIBUTING.md

     - relevant locations: [test-data/*.test.ts](https://github.com/ndonfris/fish-lsp/blob/master/test-data), [jest.config.js](https://github.com/ndonfris/fish-lsp/blob/master/jest.config.js) && [tsconfig.test.json](https://github.com/ndonfris/fish-lsp/blob/master/tsconfig.test.js)
     - `yarn test-hook` is a future supported feature, for specifying individual test files to opt into successful reporting for master branch (_via_ `git action`).
     - `yarn test someFile.test.ts --watchAll` is the designated method for watching a test's changes

-### Other Noteworthy Tooling 🛠
+### Other Noteworthy Tooling :hammer_and_wrench:

-Becoming familiar with using the `src/utils/{tree-sitter,node-types}.ts` code, is significantly easier while using the previously mentioned [TDD Workflow](#test-driven-development-workflow-🗿).
+Becoming familiar with using the `src/utils/{tree-sitter,node-types}.ts` code, is significantly easier while using the previously mentioned [TDD Workflow](#test-driven-development-workflow).

 Using an equivalent tree-sitter visualization command to neovim's command, `:InspectEdit` is also highly recommended.
 If you are unsure what this command does, it essentially allows you to visualize